-San Francisco is designated as a Gold-level community due to the city’s outstanding planning practices, community pedestrian events, and focus on providing a pedestrian friendly environment.
+San Francisco is designated as a Platinum-level community due to the city’s outstanding planning practices, community pedestrian events, and focus on providing a pedestrian friendly environment.
 Highlights of San Francisco’s application include:

 - San Francisco has worked to create a pedestrian friendly sidewalk network.
 The Department of Public Work’s Sidewalk Inspection and Repair Program evaluate sidewalks each year, make note of those in need of repairs, and work with property owners to make the repairs.
 Also, the City has a Newsrack Ordinance that was created to help reduce the amount of occupied space on sidewalks associated with free standing news racks and make sidewalks more pedestrian friendly.
 San Francisco also provides street landscaping to visually enhance the sidewalk to pedestrians.